ObiKusakabe/PerpusDigital/README.md

 * Peminjam Perpus
   Username : peminjam
   Password  : 123

 ### Dibuat Menggunakan

-This section should list any major frameworks/libraries used to bootstrap your project.
+List any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]